noi-techpark/odh-docs/source/howto/sparql-endpoint.rst

 2. The main area, consisting of a large textarea, in which to write SQARQL queries, and of a number of precooked queries when the `Regular Queries` or `Data Quality Queries` buttons are clicked.
+The three buttons on the textarea's top right corner can be used to

+   * :fa:`share-alt` Copy the URL of the query and share it, store it for future use, or use it in scripts.
+   * :fa:`expand-arrows-alt` maximise the textarea
+   * :fa:`caret-square-right` execute the query.
+If the query contains some syntactic error, it is accompanied by a yellow question mark :fa:`exclamation-triangle,text-warning bg-dark` and it is not executed, but an error message is displayed

 3. A number of visualisation and download options in the bottom area.
+Also this part of the area can be maximised

+   * `Table`.
+A simple table with a result on each row
+   * `Response`.
+The actual JSON received as result
+   * `Pivot Table`.
+Analyse statistically the query result
+   * `Google chart`.
+Use the data retrieved within a Google Chart.
+The default representation is a simple table, more can be employed, by clicking on the :button:`Chart Config` button on the right-hand side.
+   * `Geo`.
+See on a map the location of the results
+   * :fa:`download` download the result set as a CSV file

 .. _playground: